NeuroTechX/ntx_slack_archive/random.md

  >mhough thanks for sharing!
 Although in all honesty, I am not sure I understand your point though.
 Are you saying that in general there is a need to provide hard evidence to healthcare claims that are often much too lightly substantiated ?

+6/8/2017 10:46 PM

+ **mhough** :

+ >sid_fulminds yes. yes there should be.
+And not just electrical.
+I thought that was understood after the Lumosity case.
+In the cases that are remanded to therapy because no treatment alternatives are available, the same exact rules should apply.
+That is where the widespread abuse of these treatments takes place in my opinion.
+Hope that helps